xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 If you do not have experience with C or C++, you'll have to [ask for help](index.md#irc) or try to look for a patch elsewhere.
-Sometimes the fix has been already implemented in master.
+Sometimes the fix has been already implemented in upstream's development version.
 You can then get this patch and [respectfully ask upstream to make a newer release including the fix](../troubleshooting.md#notifying-upstream).

 Or you can get "inspired" by other repositories like the [official Arch